dletorey/rebuild/src/thoughts/i-am-an-idiot.md

 title: "I'm an idiot"
 description: "Or that is is repeatedly what I was told at school by my english teacher."
 date: "2026-05-08"
-tags: ["Mental Health", "School", "Psychology", "Teachers"]
+tags: ["Mental Health", "School", "Psychology", "Teachers", "Therapy"]
-eleventyExcludeFromCollections: true
 ---

 ## School